Chemiculs/qengine/README.md

 <details>
 <summary>What is qengine?</summary>

-qengine is a polymorphic engine (meaning an engine that takes multiple forms/permutations) for Windows designed to make reverse engineering significantly harder.
-It aims to make binaries appear unique and unrecognizable at each independent runtime.
+qengine is a polymorphic engine (meaning an engine that takes multiple forms/permutations) created for the Microsoft Windows operating system, designed to make reverse engineering significantly harder.

+This project aims to make binaries appear as unique and unrecognizable as possible at each independent execution.

 * qengine is fairly well tested (considering we are a small team) - I currently am unaware of any bugs for LLVM / CLANG, MSVC, and Intel compiler targets for both x86 and x64 release builds.